stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 for social dancing, classes, snacks, and community!

 {{< callout emoji="📍" >}}
 Dancebreak will be in **Roble 113** starting 3/30 from 7-10 pm for spring quarter!
+Workshops from 7-8 pm and social dancing with pizza from 8-10pm!
 Join us at Koret on Monday!
 {{< /callout >}}

 If you don't know how to dance, we teach lessons every week!
 See the [list of